“I got rear-ended in a car accident in Tampa. What now?”

 Schedule your free consultation today

-To establish fault in a Florida car accident case, the plaintiff has to prove that the other driver was negligent in fulfilling their duty to exercise reasonable care when operating a motor vehicle, and that this negligence resulted in their injury or damages.
-One of these duties is to leave enough distance between you and the car in front of you to prevent a collision in the event of a sudden stop.
-This is why drivers who rear-end a leading vehicle are usually considered at least partially responsible for the accident.
+To establish fault in a Florida car accident case, the plaintiff has to prove that the other driver was negligent in fulfilling their duty to exercise reasonable care when operating a motor vehicle, and this negligence resulted in their injury or damages.

-However, in some rear-impact cases, the leading driver may hold some share of the responsibility for the accident.
+In some rear-impact cases, the leading driver may hold some share of the responsibility for the accident.
+Examples of when the leading driver may be held partly responsible for a rear-end collision include:

 - The driver reverses suddenly.